LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ---
-rpip: to-be-assigned (please ctrl-f rpip-vop and replace with number)
+rpip: to-be-assigned <please ctrl-f RPIP-vop and replace with number>
 title: Voted Operational Process Framework
 description: A framework for voting groups in the Rocket Pool DAOs to make operational decisions.
 author: LongForWisdom (@LongForWisdom)